 It’s another good news story of Irish food, demonstrating yet again that quality pays.
-Having started with a black and a white pudding, there are plans to extend production to include rashers and sausages - bring them on!
+Having started with a black and a white pudding, their success led to expanding production to include rashers and sausages - which were also well received.

-Putóg de Róiste is made in traditional rings as well as three sizes of chubbs and widely available from small supermarkets and independent stores throughout Munster.
-You’ll find them at the Toonsbridge Dairy shop (see entry), and The Real Olive Company also distributes them to independent shops and restaurants in Dublin - Avoca, Mortons, Lilliput Stores in Stoneybatter are among the shops, and you may spot them on menus at good restaurants like Moloughneys in Clontarf and Weafer & Cooper in Glasthule.
+Putog de Roiste is made in traditional rings as well as three sizes of chubbs and widely available from small supermarkets and independent stores throughout Munster.
+You’ll find them at the Toonsbridge Dairy shop (see entry), and The Real Olive Company also distributes them to independent shops and restaurants in Dublin - Avoca, Mortons, Lilliput Stores in Stoneybatter among them - and you may spot them in SuperValu and on menus at good restaurants like Moloughneys in Clontarf and Weafer & Cooper in Glasthule.